Andrew-Pohl/Twitter_telegram_mirror/README.md

 # Twitter_telegram_mirror
-Simple script to mirror tweets/retweets to telegram via a telegram bot
+Simple script to mirror tweets/retweets to telegram via a telegram bot.
+No twitter API key is required!.
+Easy to set up mirror tweets in minutes.

 # How to use
 • Create a new telegram bot.
 Brice Johnsons blog